 On Returning Avaya to Glory

 There were two sets of discussion last week about Avaya.
 One was the various interpretations related to its 8-K filing.
-The other discussions were related to the company’s transformation strategy after a briefing with industry analysts last week.
+The other discussions were related to the company’s transformation strategy after a briefing with industry analysts.
 I don’t have a lot to add to the first narrative.
 There are several online discussions and even a Wall Street Journal article.

 July 28 was a big day for Avaya.
 It announced Alan Masarek as its new CEO, and separately warned that it would substantially miss its Q3-23 quarter.
 About a week later, on August 9, the company confirmed the miss with a loss 2.4 times its revenue.
 It also disclosed an investigation into its financial reporting, and warned it might not have the cash to pay off near-term bonds.
 Avaya summarized the news with a “substantial doubt” that it could continue as a “going concern.”
 Déjà vu again, Avaya spent most of 2017 in Chapter 11 bankruptcy.

 Though I suspect he’s had a few surprises.
-Hiring a CEO takes time and the situation worsened quickly.
-It is reasonable to assume the financials were worse than he (or anyone) expected, but if that’s true it didn’t quell his passion.
+Hiring a CEO takes time, and the situation worsened quickly.
+It is reasonable to assume the financials were worse than he (or anyone) expected.
+If that’s true, it hasn’t quelled his passion.
 If anything, Masarek seems more confident now than when he started.

 I appreciate his excitement.
 Avaya is a legendary company.
-It has a well known global brand, an enviable customer base that includes many of the world’s greatest brands, an extensive partner network, and generates impressive revenue (in its preliminary Q3-23 report it reported revenue of $577 million — down 20% year-over-year).
+It has a well known global brand, an enviable customer base that includes many household names, an extensive partner network, and generates impressive revenue (in its preliminary Q3-23 report it reported revenue of $577 million — down 20% year-over-year).

 Masarek seems to enjoy transformations.
 When he arrived at Vonage in 2014, Vonage’s legacy home phone segment comprised more than 90% of its revenue, and it was in its sixth consecutive year of revenue decline.
 Masarek led a transformation at Vonage that pivoted into business communications with UCaaS, CCaaS and CPaaS.
 Over his six-year tenure as CEO, Vonage saw its business segment grow nearly tenfold to more than $1 billion dollars.
 Masarek departed Vonage in 2020.
 Last year, Vonage was acquired for over $6 billion.

-I will come back to step five, let me first review the four.
+I will come back to step five, let me first review the other four.
 By Product Strategy, Avaya has narrowed its focus.
 There will be many end-of-sale announcements, but specifics have not been made public yet.
-Product leadership believes the changes mostly reduce overlapping solutions.
-Two key points made by its product leaders were that the company was distracted with too many product initiatives, and that the narrower focus highlights both what the company will and will not pursue.
+Product leadership believes the changes mostly reduce overlaps.
+Two key points made by its product leaders were that the company was distracted with too many product initiatives and that the narrower focus highlights both what the company will and will not pursue.